Eiheiji, Fukui: History

+Government

+Eiheiji has a mayor-council form of government with a directly elected mayor and a unicameral town legislature of 14 members.
+Eiheiji contributes one member to the Fukui Prefectural Assembly.
+In terms of national politics, the town is part of the Fukui 1st district of the lower house of the Diet of Japan.

 Economy

 Eiheiji's economy is heavily reliant on the flow of tourists and pilgrims to the Eihei-ji temple, which serves as a sizable seminary for the Soto Zen faith.
+Textiles and agriculture are also important contributors to the local economy.

 Aoyama Harp, the only harp manufacturer in Japan, is located in Eiheiji.

 Education

 Eiheiji has seven public elementary schools and three middle schools operated by the town government.
 The town does not have a high school.
+The town has two vocational training schools.
 Fukui Prefectural University has a campus at Eiheiji, and the medical school of the University of Fukui is also located in the town.